hanjoonchoe/Combinatorics_Project/README.md

     This determines the shape of tableaux

 ### 3. Range <- 3
-    This determines elements filling tableaux
+    This determines elements filling tableau
     You need to choose a proper range with respect to the shape carefully.
 Otherwise, it will occur error!!

 ### 4. D_tab <- DeConcini_Generator(Shape,Range)